yasir2000/openwrt-oldwiki-md/Faq.rst

 ready in any case!
 Btw. generally manually overlocking a router using the
 {{{clkfreq}}} NVRAM variable is a bad hack/idea.
 So again, don't overclock your router manually!

-You should also read the [http://forum.openwrt.org/viewtopic.php?id=2874 The "My router is unstable" thread...] on the forum.

 == What's the magic behind /sbin/wifi is doing? ==